Title: Girls Made of Snow and Glass

 This book has a slow pace.
 What’s great was that, slow pace stories mostly irritate me because they’re subject to boring the heck out of me.
 But in this book, I even preferred it that way.
 I think I wouldn’t enjoy this as much as I did if it was fast paced.

 Girls Made of Snow and Glass was billed as a “feminist” YA retelling which is the main reason I was so excited for this book aside from that it retells my favorite classic fairytale of all time.
-Sure enough, Girls Made of Snow and Glass introduces us to powerful, strong, compassionate women that shows the extent of what women can do, how we are capable of things other people or men thought we cannot do.
+Sure enough, Girls Made of Snow and Glass introduces us to powerful, strong, compassionate women that shows the extent of what women can do, how we are capable of things other people – especially men, thought we cannot do.
 That princesses doesn’t always want to be saved, that queens aren’t just to stand in the side of her king while he’s ruling the world.
 That princesses are capable of saving others too and queens can rule the world too.
 I love how Bashardoust chose to gave us these messages.
 This is a book I would love for my future kids to read.

 For a debut novel, this is surprisingly an astounding one.
 Melissa Bashardoust swept me off my feet.
 I can’t wait to see what more she can offer.
 I can’t wait to be swept once more.